kaz-utashiro/sdif/README.md

     -u, -U#             unified diff

-    --cdif              use ``cdif'' as word context diff backend --cdifopts          set ``cdif'' command options
+    --cdif              use ``cdif'' as word context diff backend --cdifopts          set cdif command options
+    --mecab             pass --mecab option to cdif

 # DESCRIPTION

-Sdif is inspired by System V sdiff(1) command.
-The basic feature of sdif and sdiff is making a side-by-side listing of two different files.
+__sdif__ is inspired by System V [sdiff(1)](http://man.he.net/man1/sdiff) command.
+The basic feature of sdif is making a side-by-side listing of two different files.
 All contents of two files are listed on left and right sides.
-Center column is used to indicate how different the line.
-No mark means there is no difference.
+Center column is used to indicate how different those lines.
+No mark means no difference.
 Added, deleted and modified lines are marked with \`<' and \`>' character.

     1 deleted  <
     2 same          1 same